 It takes a portion of each month’s mortgage payment and saves up money to cover things like, real estate taxes and insurance premiums.

 In addition to prepaying real estate taxes and homeowners insurance, we pay an additional $186 a month for PMI.

 So, take that into consideration when you are budgeting for buying a home.

-Look for a real estate agent who is the best fit.
-Don’t just go with one because it’s convenient or they are a friend of a friend.
+In order to find a realtor who is the best fit you may have to vet multiple agents.
+Don’t just go with the first one because it’s convenient, or if they are a friend of a friend.

 Find out if they have the right credentials.
 Check to make sure they have a valid license and/or are working with a reputable firm in Colorado.

 If you are unsure, a quick online search can provide a lot of the results you’re looking for.